 Watch: All of Sancho's Bundesliga goals and assists in 2019/20

 Time after time

-Interestingly, Sancho was a great deal more prolific in the second half of games, registering 14 of his goals and 12 of his assists after the interval (compared to just three and four in the first half).
+Interestingly, Sancho was a great deal more prolific in the second half of games, registering 23 of his goals and over 60 percent of his assists after the interval.
 One of the possible reasons for this was that Dortmund's opponents tended to surrender possession and stay compact at the start of games, only opening up if they fell behind and had to chase the game.
 Physical and mental fatigue were also factors as matches wore on, with the turbo-charged Sancho able to exploit lapses in energy and focus.

-Ultimately, in 2019/20 Sancho proved himself one of the most complete attacking players in the Bundesliga and beyond.
-Equally comfortable down the right and left flanks, capable of beating his man, and boasting the on-field intelligence to know when to pass and when to shoot, the Dortmund sensation had a hand in no fewer than 39 goals in all competitions.
-And the concern for his future opponents is that he only seems to get better with age.
+Ultimately, Sancho has proved himself one of the most complete attacking players in the Bundesliga and beyond.
+Equally comfortable down the right and left flanks, capable of beating his man, and boasting the on-field intelligence to know when to pass and when to shoot, the Dortmund sensation had a hand in no fewer than 83 Bundesliga goals - 114 in 137 appearances in all competitions.
+The concern for his future opponents is that the 21-year-old only seems to get better with age.

 5 reasons Union will beat Real Madrid